 The amount of ongoing support we receive for Holly is outstanding.
 We know that they are only a phone call away for great advice or a bit of emotional support and are very much part of the team around her.

 Another member of the team is Debenham Veterinary Practice.
 Holly was taken to them by LUKAG when she was two months old.
-Debenham Vets diagnosed that Holly had Cerebellar Hypoplasia and that as she was not distressed or in pain to give her a chance of life.
+Debenham Vets diagnosed Holly with Cerebellar Hypoplasia and said she was not distressed or in pain to give her a chance at life.
 When Holly came to us, we continued to have Holly’s veterinary care with Debenham Vets.
 Holly has regular health checks with them, where her body condition is checked, her nails are clipped and she receives any due vaccinations.
 She is also given a lot of fuss and love as they are always so pleased to see her, which Holly absolutely thrives on.
 Holly has been seen for other complications. that may possibly be associated with Cerebellar Hypoplasia.

 Find out more about Debenham Vets Here

 In October 2022, Holly met Jo Handley-Howard from Synergy Small Animal Rehabilitation as Holly was diagnosed with bi-lateral hip dysplasia and it was recommended by both, Debenham Vets and Claire Lawrence that hydrotherapy on a water treadmill would benefit Holly.

 Holly doesn’t like water and will do anything to get out of being bathed or showered, so the idea of her being in the water and her being able to walk in a straight line on the treadmill was somewhat of an unknown for us and Holly.
 However, (Auntie) Jo had worked with dogs with Cerebellar Hypoplasia before and is an expert in working with dogs with various disabilities and additional needs.